FIFA World Cup: World Cups before World War II

-The first two World Cup matches took place simultaneously on 13 July 1930, and were won by France and the United States, who defeated Mexico 4–1 and Belgium 3–0 respectively.
+The first two World Cup matches took place simultaneously on 13 July 1930 and were won by France and the United States, who defeated Mexico 4–1 and Belgium 3–0, respectively.
 The first goal in World Cup history was scored by Lucien Laurent of France.
-In the final, Uruguay defeated Argentina 4–2 in front of 93,000 spectators in Montevideo, and became the first nation to win the World Cup.
+In the final, Uruguay defeated Argentina 4–2 in front of 93,000 spectators in Montevideo and became the first nation to win the World Cup.
 After the creation of the World Cup, FIFA and the IOC disagreed over the status of amateur players; football was dropped from the 1932 Summer Olympics.
-After the IOC and FIFA worked out their differences, Olympic football returned at the 1936 Summer Olympics, but was now overshadowed by the more prestigious World Cup.
+After the IOC and FIFA worked out their differences, Olympic football returned at the 1936 Summer Olympics but was now overshadowed by the more prestigious World Cup.

 The issues facing the early World Cup tournaments were the difficulties of intercontinental travel and war.
-Few South American teams were willing to travel to Europe for the 1934 World Cup and all North and South American nations except Brazil and Cuba boycotted the 1938 tournament.
+Few South American teams were willing to travel to Europe for the 1934 World Cup and all North and South American nations except Brazil and Cuba boycotted the 1938 World Cup.
 Brazil was the only South American team to compete in both.
-The 1942 and 1946 competitions, which Germany and Brazil sought to host, were cancelled due to World War II.
+World War II forced the cancellation of the 1942 and 1946 competitions, which Germany and Brazil had sought to host.